eflgilbert/bootcamps/Javascript/README.md

       - external script is script.js
         - can be referenced in the <script> using: <script src= "script.js"></script>
       - cannot be placed in the head for same reason listed above
-        - using async or defer attributes in the <script> tag can prevent render blocking
+        - using "async" or "defer" attributes in the <script> tag can prevent render blocking

 - Writing good JavaScript (things to remember)